-If the UE is provided pdsch-AggregationFactor, is a value of pdsch-AggregationFactor; otherwise, .
+If the UE is provided with pdsch-AggregationFactor, is the value of pdsch-AggregationFactor; otherwise, .
 The UE reports HARQ-ACK information for a PDSCH reception from slot to slot only in a HARQ-ACK codebook that the UE includes in a PUCCH or PUSCH transmission in slot , where is a number of slots indicated by the PDSCH-to-HARQ_feedback timing indicator field in a corresponding DCI format or provided by dl-DataToUL-ACK if the PDSCH-to-HARQ feedback timing field is not present in the DCI format.
 If the UE reports HARQ-ACK information for the PDSCH reception in a slot other than slot , the UE sets a value for each corresponding HARQ-ACK information bit to NACK.

 If a UE reports HARQ-ACK information in a PUCCH only for